A complete list of awards, scholarships and bursaries is available on the Student Financial Services website.

 - The William Kilbourn Award: Awarded annually to a humanities major who has completed at least four humanities courses and is entering their final year of study with the highest grade point average.
 Must have a cumulative grade point average of at least 7.0 (B+) in humanities courses and a cumulative overall grade point average of 7.0 (B+).
 The Kilbourn Award in the Humanities commemorates the distinguished career of Professor William Kilbourn, historian, social activist, member of the Toronto City Council and Founding Chair of the Department of Humanities.

-- The Walter Gordon Prize in Canadian Studies: Awarded annually on the recommendation of the Course Director for AP/HUMA 1200 9.0 (Contexts of Canadian Culture), to the author of the best paper written in the course.
+- The Walter Gordon Prize in Canadian Studies: Awarded annually on the recommendation of the Course Director for AP/HUMA 1200 9.0 (Contexts of Canadian Culture), to the author of the best paper written in the course or highest standing in the course.

 - The Department of Humanities Retirees’ Bursary: This award was established to assist an undergraduate student majoring in one of the following degree programs: Latin & Caribbean Studies; Science and Technology; Classical Studies; Religious Studies; East Asian Studies; Humanities or European Studies.
 The recipient must have completed between 30 and 60 credits with a cumulative GPA of 6.00 or higher and be registered in a minimum of 18 credits for the current academic year.
 The recipient must be a Canadian citizen, permanent resident or protected person, an Ontario resident and demonstrate financial need.
 For more information contact: Scholarships and Bursaries Unit, Student Financial Services, Bennett Centre for Student Services.